FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ### Answer

 Yes.
-You can retrieve content provided by the dashboard company in a language that is enabled in their dashboard.
-You do this by adding a query parameter to the API request:
+You can retrieve translated content provided by the dashboard company in any language that is "active" in their dashboard, in the Translation Languages section, by adding a query parameter to the API request:

     GET /companies/<shortname>/items/?language=es